Wild Things 2

-Wild Things 2 is a 2004 erotic thriller film directed by Jack Perez and starring Susan Ward, Leila Arcieri, Isaiah Washington and Linden Ashby.
+Wild Things 2 is a 2004 erotic thriller television film directed by Jack Perez and starring Susan Ward, Leila Arcieri, Isaiah Washington and Linden Ashby.
 It is a standalone sequel to Wild Things (1998) and the second installment in the Wild Things series.

 The film premiered on Encore Mystery on March 6, 2004, and was released on DVD on April 20.
 The film was followed by a sequel Wild Things: Diamonds in the Rough (2005), with Linden Ashby returning.

 Plot

 Brittney Havers, a South Florida high school senior, lives with her wealthy but cruel stepfather, Niles Dunlap, after her mother ran her car off the road in "Gator Alley" and was presumably eaten by alligators a year earlier.
 When Dunlap is killed in a private plane crash, his will calls for Brittney to receive a small stipend until she finishes college, after which she will receive only $25,000 a year for life from the estate.
 The rest of Dunlap's assets, totaling $70 million, are to be left to a corporate trust unless a blood heir can be found.

 Brittney is threatened at her home by Cuban gambler Cicatriz, to whom Dunlap owed millions.
 Her brash, relatively poor classmate Maya King suddenly claims to be Dunlap's illegitimate daughter as the result of her mother's extramarital affair.
 She is ordered by a judge to submit to a DNA test, the result of which backs her claim.

 At home, Brittney sees a news report that Cicatriz has been arrested and decides to celebrate.
 She hears a noise on her way to the wine cellar but it turns out to just be rats.
 Maya suddenly appears and the girls reveal they are lovers before being joined by Dr. Julian Haynes, who falsified the DNA test.
 The trio are in cahoots, running a scam to secure and share Dunlap's fortune.

 Insurance investigator Terence Bridge, looking into the circumstances of the plane crash, learns from Dunlap's medical records that Dunlap had scarlet fever as a child, one of the side effects of which can be sterility, and asks Haynes how Dunlap could have fathered a child.
 Haynes gets nervous about the plot unraveling and contacts Maya.
 He agrees to meet her and Brittney that night at the docks, where Maya shoots him dead.
 The two girls dispose of his body in Gator Alley.